somnambulist-tech/read-models/README.md

 User::find(1)->username();
 ```

+[Auto-generated API docs](docs/api-read-models.md) are avaiable in the docs folder.

 ### Identity Map

 Read-Models uses an identity map to ensure that you only ever have one instance, and the same